visual-layer/visuallayer/README.md

 The `visuallayer` SDK provides a convenient way to access the sanitized version of the datasets in Python.
 Alternatively, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.

-You can use the listed images in the `.csv` to improve the model by re-labeling the them or just simply remove it from the dataset.
+You can use the listed images in the `.csv` to improve the model by re-labeling them or just simply removing it from the dataset.

-Here is a table of datasets, link to download the `.csv` file and how to access it via `visuallayer` datasets zoo.
+Here is a table of datasets, link to download the `.csv` file, and how to access it via `visuallayer` datasets zoo.

 | Dataset Name    | Issues CSV                                       | Load with SDK                                 |
 |-----------------|--------------------------------------------------|-----------------------------------------------|